Cheap flights to Hong Kong

 Via taxi

-You’ll find taxis at Hong Kong Airport at the Taxi Station, near the ramp to the left when you exit the Arrivals Hall.
+You’ll find taxis at the Taxi Station, near the ramp to the left when you exit the Arrivals Hall.
 But the funny thing about taxis in Hong Kong is that they’re colour-coded based on what routes they work.
 At the airport they’ll be separated into different rows according to these colours.
 Red taxis operate in most areas in Hong Kong, whilst green taxis mostly operate in the north eastern and north western parts of the New Territories, a large region to the north of Hong Kong.
 Blue taxis, meanwhile, only operate on Lantau Island and Chek Lap Kok.

 Things to do in Hong Kong